The localization of orthogonal calculus with respect to homology: Homogeneous functors and their classification

 is an isomorphism for all maps $\es{J}_n(U,-) \wedge A \to \es{J}_n(U,-) \wedge B$ in $\es{K}_n$.
-A straightforward adjunction argument, and the definition of the $n$-th derivative of an orthogonal functor yield the required characterisation of the fibrant objects. \end{proof}
+A straightforward adjunction argument and the definition of the $n$-th derivative of an orthogonal functor yield the required characterisation of the fibrant objects. \end{proof}

-\begin{cor} Let $S$ be a set of maps of based spaces.
+\begin{cor} Let $S$ be a set of maps in $\es{C}$.
 The cofibrant objects of the $S$-local $n$-homogeneous model structure are the projectively cofibrant functors which are $n$-reduced. \end{cor} \begin{proof} The $S$-local $n$-homogeneous model structure is a particular left Bousfield localization of the $n$-homogeneous model structure, hence has the same cofibrant objects.
 The result follows by the orthogonal calculus version of \cite[Corollary 8.6]{TaggartUnitary}. \end{proof}

-We now relate the $S$-local $n$-homogeneous model structure to the $S$-local $n$-polynomial model structure, exhibiting that the $S$-local $n$-homogeneous model structure behaves like a right Bousfield localization of the $S$-local $n$-polynomial model structure.
+The $S$-local $n$-homogeneous model structure behaves like a right Bousfield localization of the $S$-local $n$-polynomial model structure in the following sense.

-\begin{lem} Let $S$ be a set of maps of based spaces.
+\begin{lem} Let $S$ be a set of maps in $\es{C}$.
 The adjoint pair

-is a Quillen adjunction. \end{lem} \begin{proof} To demonstrate that the left adjoint preserves cofibrations it suffices by \cite[Lemma 2.1.20]{Ho99} to show that the identity functor sends the generating cofibrations of the $S$-local $n$-homogeneous model structure to cofibrations of the $S$-local $n$-polynomial model structure.